 Under the 1996 amendments to the federal Safe Drinking Water Act, the U.S. Environmental Protection Agency is required once every five years to issue a new list of up to 30 unregulated contaminants for which public water systems must monitor.
 The intent of this rule is to provide baseline occurrence data that the EPA can combine with toxicological research to make decisions about potential future drinking water regulations.
-We are currently going through the third round of this contaminant testing.

 The most recent UCMR, the Fourth Unregulated Contaminant Monitoring Rule